Minimum R\'enyi Entropy Portfolios: Appendices

-Let's now show a counter-example to \eqref{additivitycondition} where the left-hand side is higher than the right-hand side, i.e. where $H_1^{\text{exp}}$ is super-additive.
+Let us now show instead a counter-example to \eqref{additivitycondition} where the left-hand side is higher than the right-hand side, i.e. where $H_1^{\exp}$ is super-additive.
 Because $F'(X)$ has to be a positive random variable ($F$ is strictly increasing), we consider $F'(X):=\zeta\sim Exp(1)$.
 Define $W:=\ln(1+\zeta)$ and $Z:=\ln\zeta$.
-To have additivity, we have to show that
+To have super-additivity, we have to show that

 One can find the pdf of $W$ and $Z$ to be given by